Arquisoft/yovi_en2d/README.md

 Each component has its own `package.json` file with the necessary scripts to run and test the application.

-## Basic Features
+## 🎮 Basic Features

-- **User Registration**: The web application provides a simple form to register new users.
-- **User Service**: The user service receives the registration request, simulates some processing, and returns a welcome message.
-- **GameY**: A basic Game engine which only chooses a random piece.
+- User registration and login
+- Game creation and bot gameplay
+- Multiple AI bot strategies
+- Game statistics tracking
+- Persistent user data

-## Components
+## ⚙️ Components

 ### Webapp